 "Of course if we had a barbie I would cook the fish on it".

 Big mistake.
-Before I could retract this casual remark I was whisked off to the chandlery by a suddenly enthusiastic Mary, later emerging $200 poorer and clutching a Magma barbecue and a large bag of charcoal.
+Before I could retract this casual remark I was whisked off to the chandlery by a suddenly enthusiastic Mary, later emerging $200 poorer and clutching a Magma Grill and a large bag of charcoal.

 As we departed Admiralty Bay, Bequia, on passage for Union Island with the sailboat fishing gear deployed astern, hopes were high.
 My thoughts were already on the fresh dorado steaks that would undoubtedly be sizzling on the barbie that evening.